All Products

 Use cases

-• Field extraction: Extract new fields from raw log fields using parsing methods such as regular expressions, key-value, or JSON.
+• Field extraction: Extract fields from raw logs using regular expressions, key-value pairs, or JSON parsing.

 • Field extension: Add new fields to raw logs.